 Thomas R. Crane – Deputy Director

 Tom Crane joined the Great Lakes Commission in 1986 and has more than 30 years of Great Lakes research and policy experience.
 Crane has served as deputy director of the GLC since 2008.
 As deputy director, he is responsible for a variety of administrative, financial and programmatic functions within the organization.
-Crane also served previously as interim executive director (2005-2006), resource management program manager (1990-2004; 2006-2008) and natural resources program specialist (1986-1990).
+Crane also served previously as interim executive director (2005-2006; 2017-2018), resource management program manager (1990-2004; 2006-2008) and natural resources program specialist (1986-1990).
 Crane has program development, staff oversight and co-management responsibilities for numerous distinct projects including the Great Lakes Basin Program for Soil Erosion and Sediment Control, the Great Lakes Tributary Modeling Program and the Great Lakes Regional Water Use Database.

 Before joining the Commission, Crane’s previous work included positions with the Great Lakes Basin Commission, NOAA’s Great Lakes Environmental Research Laboratory and several years of NGO experience in Virginia and Missouri where Crane directed two citizen-based environmental groups.
 Crane holds a Bachelor of Science degree in natural resources and a Master of Science degree in water resources management from the University of Michigan.